KorAP/Tokenizer-Evaluation/Readme.md

 ## `empirist.pl`

-To run the empirist test suite, you need to download the empirist gold standard corpus and tooling first and extract it into the corpus directory.
+To run the empirist evaluation suite, you first need to download the empirist gold standard corpus and tooling, and extract it into the corpus directory.

 ```shell